The Limits of the Rule of Law in China

 Edited by Karen G. Turner, James V. Feinerman, and R. Kent Guy

-In The Limits of the Rule of Law in China, twelve authors from different academic disciplines reflect on questions that have troubled Chinese and Western scholars of jurisprudence since classical times.
+In The Limits of the Rule of Law in China, fourteen authors from different academic disciplines reflect on questions that have troubled Chinese and Western scholars of jurisprudence since classical times.
 Using data from the early 19th century through the contemporary period, they analyze how tension between formal laws and discretionary judgment is discussed and manifested in the Chinese context.

 - Published: December 2014